Sergej-Popov/locksmith/README.md

 CLI utility to check Bitwarden credentials for security gaps.

-- Check passwords where exposed in data breach using [Have I Been Pwned](https://haveibeenpwned.com/) service.
+- Check passwords were exposed in data breach using [Have I Been Pwned](https://haveibeenpwned.com/) service.
 - Report on reused passwords
-- Report URLs associated credentials not using HTTPS
+- Report URLs associated with credentials not using HTTPS

 Doesn't store or send credentials anywhere.\
 Uses hash snippets to check breaches using k-anonymity model.
 Read more on Troy